 In [3], the authors present a simulation game called SimSE.
 In it, the player assumes the position of a project manager and has to manage the software development.
 The fundamental goal of this game is allowing customization of the simulated process model to be used by tutors during the presentation of content related to software life cycle.

 These two games, among many others, assume a “learn by experience” process, but none support on-the-fly or post-mortem game flow analysis.
-This type of game flow analysis is a key element to validate assumptions created by the student during the “learn by experience” process.
+This type of game flow analysis is a key element to validate assumptions created by the student during the “learn by experience” process, or to detect symptoms of the gameplay design.

 In the digital game domain, Warren [8] proposes an informal method to analyze the game flow using a flow graph, mapping game actions and resources to vertices.
 By his definition, resources are dimensions of the game state which are quantifiable, while actions are rules of the game that allowed the conversion of one resource to another.
 Consalvo [9] presents a more formal approach based on metrics collected during the game session, creating a gameplay log to identify events caused by player choices.
 Another method, called Playtracer [10], offers a way to visually analyze play steps, providing detailed visual representation of the actions taken by the player through the game.